-Have you tried yoga?
-Let us know in the comments below!
+Have you started yoga later in life?
+Let us know in the comments!

-Nemanja Marinkoff is editor-in-chief and TheGearHunt and WalkJogRun.
+Nemanja Marinkoff is the editor-in-chief of TheGearHunt and WalkJogRun.
 He’s a marketing expert, and he’s interested in all things related to basketball.
 He also loves marzipan, although his wife hates it.
 You can find him on Twitter.

 If you enjoyed this article, please subscribe.
 You will get each daily story delivered straight to your inbox.